 My best piece of advice here is to ask your fellow small business friends.
-There’s probably someone in your network who loves their accountant, so ask around!
+There’s probably someone in your network who loves their accountant or can recommend accounting firms, so ask around!
 That’s how I found my wonderful accountant (shout out to Lauren!)

 It’s helpful if you reach out to people who you know have a similar business to your own.
 That way you know the accountant has relevant experience.

 Should I get an online accountant for a small business?

 Keep in mind that taxes are state dependent, so you’ll want to confirm that your accountant knows the taxes where your business is registered and operating.
 Other than that, online accountants can be an excellent option for online business owners.
 (Online Financial Strategists can help too!)

 Some online accountants working are specific in several states, but you may want to be cautious with larger corporations who offer tax services to all 50 states.
 That’s not to say they’re all bad — just be sure to ask lots of questions.
 Will you be given a single point of contact?
 If not, are you okay talking to a different person each time you reach out?